Artificial muscle: Fishing line

 heating causes the coil to tighten up and shorten by up to 49%.
 Researchers found another way to wind the coil such that heating causes the coil to lengthen by 69%.

-One application of thermally-activated artificial muscles is to automatically open and close windows, responding to temperature without using any power.
+One application of thermally activated artificial muscles is to automatically open and close windows, responding to temperature without using any power.

+Carbon nanotubes

 Tiny artificial muscles composed of twisted carbon nanotubes filled with paraffin are 200 times stronger than human muscle.

 Shape-memory alloys

 Shape-memory alloys (SMAs), liquid crystalline elastomers, and metallic alloys that can be deformed and then returned to their original shape when exposed to heat, can function as artificial muscles.
 Thermal actuator-based artificial muscles offer heat resistance, impact resistance, low density, high fatigue strength, and large force generation during shape changes.
 In 2012, a new class of electric field-activated, electrolyte-free artificial muscles called "twisted yarn actuators" were demonstrated, based on the thermal expansion of a secondary material within the muscle's conductive twisted structure.
 It has also been demonstrated that a coiled vanadium dioxide ribbon can twist and untwist at a peak torsional speed of 200,000 rpm.